 We generally renew our insurance policies on an annual basis; therefore, deductibles and levels of insurance coverages may change in future periods.
 There can be no assurance that any of our existing insurance coverages will be renewed upon the expiration of the coverage period or that future coverage will be available at reasonable and competitive rates or at the required limits.
 The cost of our insurance has significantly increased and may continue to increase in the future.
 In addition, insurers may fail, cancel our coverage, increase the cost of coverage, determine to exclude certain items from coverage, or otherwise be unable to provide us with adequate insurance coverage.
 We may not be able to obtain certain types of insurance or incremental levels of insurance in scope or amount sufficient to cover liabilities we may incur.
-For example, due to the recent increase in wildfire losses and related insurance claims, insurers have reduced coverage availability and increased the cost of insurance coverage for such events in recent years, and our current levels of coverage may not be sufficient to cover potential losses.
+For example, due to the recent increase in wildfire losses and related insurance claims, insurers have reduced coverage may not be sufficient to cover potential losses.
 If our risk exposure increases as a result of adverse changes in our insurance coverages, we could be subject to increased liabilities that could negatively affect our business, financial condition, results of operations and cash flow.